claw-project/organization-goverance/README.md

 # Governance rules regulating the organization

-### TL;DR
+### **claw-project** Organization and administrators
-The **claw-project** organization (which includes all the repositories under [claw-project](https://github.com/claw-project) is run by the lead maintainers and administrators of its repositories.
+The **claw-project** organization (which includes all the repositories under [claw-project](https://github.com/claw-project) is organized by the **claw-project** administrators.
+The founding organizations ETH Zurich and MeteoSwiss, and organizations which have sign a collaboration agreement have at least one  **claw-project** administrator.
+Organization administrators nominate lead maintainers and administrators of the different repositories.
 Decisions are made by consensus whenever possible.
-If consensus is not possible, the lead maintainer of the relevant repository has the final say.
-Lead maintainers cannot be removed unless they leave or hand over the repository to someone else.
+If consensus is not possible, the organization adminitrators have the final say. **claw-project** adminitrators cannot be removed unless they leave their organizations or their organization is not part of the CLAW collaboration anymore.
-However, repositories can be forked and removed from the organization.
-The entire organization is run by consensus of its lead maintainers and administrators.

 ###  Organization Governance
 This document defined the rules and processes through which the